 For reliable disaster recovery, you need to look beyond simply copying all your databases and files.
 Your entire infrastructure—servers, PCs, NAS, SAN—contains vital production data.
 You need to capture application settings, operating system configurations, bookmarks, and registry data for a full recovery.
 Don’t forget to back up your hypervisors and end-points—your CEO’s laptop may have more important data than most of your servers!

-You can access the Acronis Cyber Backup management console everywhere the internet connection is available.
-The Acronis Disaster Recovery Add-on add-on is available globally in all Acronis data centers
+You can access the Acronis Cyber Protect management console everywhere the internet connection is available.
+The Acronis Cyber Disaster Recovery add-on is available globally in all Acronis data centers

 The success of your disaster recovery plan depends on preparedness of people and processes as much as the backup tools used.
 Ideally, you should test your disaster recovery procedures every 3 months (but no less than once a year).
 Do not forget to amend and extend your disaster recovery plan during and after these exercises.